Inflation is a lurking but serious danger that can destroy your ability to live well in retirement.

 - Devaluation occurs.
 This happens when exports rise, and imports fall.

-You can see how inflation has a lot of moving parts that are outside our control as wealth builders and income stream creators.
+You can see how inflation has a lot of moving parts that are certainly outside our control as investors.

 Effects of inflation